-In our Q&A, Steven and I cover everything from company origins to future aspirations, with a few podcast recommendations thrown in there for good measure.
+In our Q&A, Steven and I cover everything from company origins to future aspirations, and discuss BBM’s most recent funding round.

 I’m an actuary and, before launching Bought By Many, I held senior positions at both Barclays Wealth and Close Brothers and also worked as a consultant for McKinsey.